kgateway-dev/kgateway/docs/operator_guide/gitops/gloo_declarative_model.md

 ## Solo Kit, the declarative product generator

 Gloo was created using [Solo Kit](https://github.com/solo-io/solo-kit), an open source library that simplifies the creation of declarative products.
-A product can simply define it's custom API objects in protobuffer format, and Solo Kit will automatically generate:
+A product can simply define it's custom API objects in [Protocol Buffer](https://developers.google.com/protocol-buffers/) format, and Solo Kit will automatically generate:
 - Strongly typed clients for reading and writing those objects (i.e. `upstreams` or `virtualservices`).
 Solo Kit clients are configured with a pluggable storage layer, and support Kubernetes CRDs, Consul, Vault, and many others out of the box.
 - An event loop that watches a configuration snapshot.
 Products simply define the object types that make up a snapshot, and the namespaces to watch for config changes.